Captain-Fwiffo/Yahtzee-SoftEng/CS491Project/docs/srs.md

 Once the game is launched there will be a separate game interface.
 This interface will be split between the scorecard and the dice rolling sections.
 The score card should allow:
 * See active players scorecard
-* See see active players total score
+* See active players total score
 * Have a dropdown menue to switch to different players' scorecards (optional)
 * Click on a field to submit current hand to that field